zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         reboot
         ```

-    1. Install the packages for Lustre and ZFS:
+    1. Install the packages for Lustre\* and ZFS:

         ```bash
-        yum --nogpgcheck --enablerepo=lustre-server install \
+        yum --nogpgcheck install \
         lustre-dkms \
         lustre-osd-zfs-mount \
         lustre \